ELI-NP/LEC/docs/source/begin.rst

 In this case the number of threads is ``4``.

 To run multiple simulations at one execution, the output files with each input are prepared.
 In :ref:`this examples <examples>` the output files are located in ``/examples/Data1`` and ``/examples/Data2``.
-The output directory can be change to your own/preferred directory followed by ``$i`` without space.
+The output directory can be changed to your own/preferred directory followed by ``$i`` without space.
 For example:

 .. code-block:: csh